All Products

 You can install only unmanaged Prometheus agents.
 The pod in which an unmanaged Prometheus agent is deployed requires 3 CPU cores and 4 GB of memory.
 The default retention period of the collected data is seven days.

-Managed Service for Prometheus provides a managed Prometheus monitoring system, which eliminates the need to manage underlying services, such as data storage, data display, and system maintenance.
+Managed Service for Prometheus provides a managed Prometheus monitoring system, which saves you the effort to manage underlying services, such as data storage, data display, and system maintenance.
 For more information about Managed Service for Prometheus, see What is Managed Service for Prometheus?

 Step 1: Enable Managed Service for Prometheus